Titleist AP3 Irons Review

 Tungsten Weighting

-The perimeter tungsten weighting feature is another remarkable item that the Titleist AP3 Irons Review possesses similar to AP2.
-Amongst the metals around, Titleist chose Tungsten since it is fairly heavy.
-It is used to concentrate the weight towards the toe and down the sole.
+The perimeter tungsten weighting feature is another remarkable item that the Titleist AP3 Irons Review possesses, similar to AP2.
+Titleist chose Tungsten, amongst the metals around, since it is fairly heavy.
+It concentrates the weight towards the toe and down the sole.

-With the Tungsten perimeter weighting, the face will be square throughout the impact as stability in the golf club is increased.
-And, it goes without saying that with increased stability comes accurate shots.
-This enables Titleist AP3 Irons Review offer improvement and a bit of forgiveness.
+With the Tungsten perimeter weighting, the face will be square throughout the impact as stability in the golf club increases.
+And it goes without saying that with increased stability come accurate shots.
+This enables Titleist AP3 Irons Review to offer improvement and a bit of forgiveness.

 Style